 within the College of Business Center for Entrepreneurship.
 During this time, he assisted in the instruction of courses focused on business plan development, identifying and exploring entrepreneurial opportunities, and mitigating risk and change in small organizations.

-As a Ph.D., Andrew has assisted with and conducted research in structural equations modeling with Dr. Larry Williams
+As a Ph.D., Andrew has assisted with organizing the CARMA webcast series and has conducted research with Dr. Larry Williams

 As an instructor, Andrew taught Mngt 360: Managing behavior in organizations in the summer of 2017 and is looking forward to instructing Mngt 421: Identifying and exploring entrepreneurial opportunities in the fall of 2018.